 We suggest you use a thermal batting, such as Insul-Bright to insure you can handle hot pots and pans without yelping.
 We used just one layer for the two fabric and batting “sandwiches” that make up the pocket at either end, but you could opt for double layers – just remember that you might need to adjust the seam allowance and grade the finished seam to insure a smooth curve.

 We used a collection of scraps from our Sew4Home stash, originally from the Pretty Bird collection by Pillow & Maxfield for Michael Miller Fabrics.
-Since the variety in quilting cottons is always growing and changing, we chose a few new combinations from Fat Quarter Shop that feature a larger motif that will give you the same bold and beautiful statement on the outer “mitts.”
+Since the variety in quilting cottons is always growing and changing, your current fabric options are huge – or, of course, dive into your own scrap stash.
+Look for a fabric with a larger motif to give you the same bold and beautiful statement on the outer “mitts.”

 If you are new to fussy cutting to isolate the designs in your fabric, take a look at our full tutorial.

 Fabric and Other Supplies

 - ¼ yard cuts or scraps (you need TWO pieces for each body, both 8″ x 31″, FOUR 8″ x 8″ squares for the mitts, TWO 3″ x 8″ strips for the mitt borders, and ONE 4″ x 4″ square for the hanger)

 - ½ yard or scraps of thermal batting (ONE piece 8″ x 31″ and TWO pieces approximately 8″ x 8″): we used Insul-Bright